Valley Wheel Baseball – Survey

 1 = Always a problem, I can never play at this time.

 This is one of those “you can’t please everybody” questions.
-I guess you could interpret three or two
+I guess you could interpret three

-anytime on Sunday.
+available to play anytime on Sunday.
 The bottom line is we play when fields are available.

 4 3 2 1 Average